New Notary Laws & Regulations

 8205, 8206, 8213, and 8213.5 of the Government Code.

 This bill amends Government Code section 8213 to require a person taking the oath of office before the county clerk to serve as a notary public to present identification documents meeting certain requirements specified in statute as satisfactory evidence of identity.
 Section 8213 was also amended to provide that if the oath of office is taken and subscribed before a notary public, the oath and bond may be filed with the county clerk by certified mail or any other means of physical delivery that provides a receipt.

-Existing law requires specified communications between the Secretary of State and notaries public to be made by certified mail.
+COMMUNICATION: Existing law requires specified communications between the Secretary of State and notaries public to be made by certified mail.
 Existing law also specifies that, wherever any notice or communication required by laws to be mailed by registered mail to or by the state, the mailing of the notice by certified mail is deemed a sufficient compliance with that requirement.
 This bill amends Government Code sections 8205, 8206 and 8213.5 to authorize the use of any other means of physical delivery that provides a receipt for these communications.